jadnco/assist/README.md

 ### Issues

-GitHub limits API responses to 100 records, so some repos might now get displayed.
+GitHub limits API responses to 100 records, so some repos might not get displayed.

 ### License